 Self-seeding and perennial vegetables form the central part of my abundant and easy gardening strategy.
 I only plant where I see gaps forming or if I want new and different varieties of food growing.

-In My Permaculture Garden, a little film (33mins) I just made, I talk about how I have integrated self-seeding and perennial plants into my permaculture kitchen garden design for abundant food production.
+, a little film (33mins) I just made, I talk about how I have integrated self-seeding and perennial plants into my permaculture kitchen garden design for abundant food production.

 To keep the pumpkins coming year after year, I make sure I leave at least one fully ripe pumpkin out in the garden.
 As the pumpkin flesh decomposes it creates the perfect environment for the seeds to sprout (of course).
 We tend to forget this, thinking of the fruits as the bits for us.
 Pumpkin growing almost always creates a shared harvest - some for us, some for friends, some for the soil - simply wonderful!

 |Monty (when he was younger), helping Costa with his pumpkin during a presentation at the World Environment Day Festival, University of the Sunshine Coast (opening the Moving Feast Community Garden).|

 Labels: design, family, food, foraging, gardening, permaculture, simple living, urban agriculture